-This feature enables you to view the results of the diagnostic tests.
-See "Running Diagnostic Tests."
+Enables you to view the results of the diagnostic tests that have run.
+See Running Diagnostic Tests.

-Help
+• Help

-This feature allows you to view the help information for the various diagnostic tests and devices.
-To view a description of a device or a diagnostic test, select the device or the test and select the Help tab in the GUI or run the pediags --help command in the CLI.
+Allows you to view the help information for the various devices and diagnostic tests.

+To view a description of a device or a diagnostic test, select the device or the test and select Help in the GUI or run the pediags --help command.